“…the place where your deep gladness and the world’s deep hunger meet…”Frederick Buechner on true “vocation”

-For the adventure — The inventory process is really the beginning of a journey that can lead you into new territory.
+- The sake of adventure — The inventory process is really the beginning of a journey that can lead you into new territory.
 The process isn’t not over when you answer the last question, because identifying a calling of service can take a lifetime of trial and error, effort and exploration.
-Remember, Mother Teresa didn’t start the Missionaries of Charity until after she had been a nun for years!
+Mother Teresa, for example, didn’t start the Missionaries of Charity until after she had been a nun for years!